 Welsh attended Pomona College and the University of Colorado.
 She holds a bachelor’s degree in English.
 Welsh is the mother of three grown children, the grandparent of six and the daughter of a still-vital 97 year old.

 To view high resolution photos of Rep. Welsh click here.

-Rep. Welsh previously served on the Joint Standing Committee on Environment and Natural Resources.
+Rep. Welsh serves as the House chair of the Joint Standing Committee on Environment and Natural Resources.

 For more information about the schedule of committee hearings or to sign up for advance notice of public hearings click here.

 Click on the button below to see all bills, joint resolutions and orders I sponsored or cosponsored this session, as well as legislative sentiments that honor and recognize people from our district and throughout the state.

 To do a general bill search, click here.